llogan382/learning/node/HardParts/notes/hp1.md

 Server's capabilities:

 - Network socket
 - File system
 - CPU for cryptography and passwords
 - Kernal for I/O management

 Servers use CODE to know what to send back.

+NODE works with C++ to access data on a server.

+So, Javascript -> Node -> C++ to interact with the OS.

+Run JS by putting () at the end.

+The node feature that accesses the networking data is HTTP

+NODE knows when an incoming request comes in;

+Bundle it up in a function, and NODE will know

+Any request that takes a long time will be passed to Node.

+If you want to run a function, add parameters to the function.